-In general, personal guarantees of the partners/promoters/directors of the borrowing entity are obtained in support of credit facilities.
+In general, personal guarantees of the partners/promoters/directors of the borrowing entity may be obtained in support of credit facilities.
 In all cases, a statement of net worth of the guarantor is to be compiled by the Account Officer, so that adequate information is available at a future date in case the guarantees need to be enforced.

-The market value of tangible collateral security is properly evaluated by the Group's approved valuers (for properties) or based on publicly available quotations.
+The market value of tangible collateral security is properly evaluated by the Group's approved valuers (for properties) or as per the suitable valuation methodology as outlined in the Bank's Credit Risk Mitigation Policy.
 The value of such security is considered only to the extent of the outstanding exposure of relevant credit facilities.

-Loanable value of securities and list of acceptable securities to the bank are governed through Board approved policies.
+Financing to value percentage of securities and list of acceptable securities to the bank are governed through Board approved policies.

-From time to time, the Credit and Investment Committee reviews and approves the loan-able value of securities.
+From time to time, the Credit and Investment Committee reviews and approves the financing to value percentage of securities.
 It has also approved a list of acceptable securities.

-The majority of the Group's current credit portfolio is secured through mortgage of commercial real estate properties.
+The majority of the Group's current credit portfolio is secured through mortgage of real estate properties.
 The Group may dispose off the assets as a last resort after carrying out due legal process.